Splode/pomotroid/docs/themes/themes.md

 - `$XDG_CONFIG_HOME` or `~/.config` on **Linux**
 - `~/Library/Application Support` on **macOS**

-Copy your theme definition to the `themes` directory.
-For example, add the theme to the following directory on Windows: `C:\Users\{User}\AppData\Roaming\pomotroid\themes`
+For example, add the theme file to the following directory on Windows: `C:\Users\{User}\AppData\Roaming\pomotroid\themes`

-Restart the application, and you should see your new theme available as an option.
+Restart the application to see your new theme available as an option.